 Other important estrogen reducing strategies:

 - Progesterone.
-I do not recommend hormone replacement therapy of any kind, but if you cannot afford a Myers Detox Protocol program to heal your adrenals and balance your hormones and can only use your health insurance to address this issue, here are a few words of advice.
+I do not recommend hormone replacement therapy of any kind, but if you cannot afford a customized detox protocol to heal your adrenals and balance your hormones and can only use your health insurance to address this issue, here are a few words of advice.
 Progesterone supplementation is the cornerstone used in Western medicine to reduce estrogen.
 It will help to reduce the risk of ovarian, endometrial and breast cancers.
 Baseline saliva testing of estrogen, progesterone, and their respective ratios should be undertaken.
 The body normally produces 20 mg of progesterone a day, but specific dosage must be tailored to your condition.
 There is a tremendous variation in the amount that should be taken for optimum effectiveness.
 It is recommended that you consult a naturopathic physician prior to treatment and be monitored regularly.
 Have your progesterone cream made at a compounding pharmacy so there are no paraben preservatives in the formula.
 I like this progesterone cream.
 Or use Progesterone Pure Cream, a great paraben-free brand.
 Progesterone replacement is not the best option for resetting your balance.
 When you introduce progesterone in the body, the adrenals have no reason to produce the body’s own supply – there is enough already with supplementation.
 It may relieve symptoms but will not heal the underlying cause of your estrogen dominance.
 It is far wiser to reduce your high estrogen levels, using the advice in this blog, to bring it down to meet your progesterone so your ratio of estrogen to progesterone is corrected.

 - Go Organic.
 You must eat an organic, whole foods diet to reduce exposure to estrogenic pesticides.
 Avoid fast food and processed foods.